-The most recent version of this document (Amendment 13), as detailed in the Document History, is approved by the Chief Executive of the Ministry of Business, Innovation and Employment.
+The most recent version of this document (Amendment 16), as detailed in the Document History, is approved by the Chief Executive of the Ministry of Business, Innovation and Employment.
+It is effective from 3 April 2018 and supersedes all previous versions of this document.

-The previous version of this document (Amendment 12) will cease to have effect on 31 May 2016.
+The previous version of this document (Amendment 15) will cease to have effect on 30 June 2018.